warthan07/Nemaktis/doc/source/intro/microscopy_model.rst

 ....................................................

 Let us start with the simplest optical setup possible, without any polarisers or waveplates.
 Based on Sec.
-2-4, the mapping between incoming plane waves and output fields may be described with a set of special matrices:
+2-4, the mapping between incoming plane waves and final optical fields on the imaging plane may be described with a set of special matrices:

 .. math::